Program Director: Jonathan E. Davis, MD

 University Hospital and Georgetown University School of Medicine,

-emphasizing pediatrics, critical care, and trauma management.
-The
+emphasizing pediatrics, critical care and trauma management.

-program's vision is to produce exceptional, compassionate
+program's vision is to produce exceptional and compassionate

-emergency physicians/clinicians capable of responding to urgent
+emergency physicians who are capable of responding to urgent

-needs for medical care with speed, skill, efficiency, and
+needs for medical care with speed, skill, efficiency and

 confidence.
 Our goal is to train the next generation of leaders